steviepinero/ThreatStopper/publish/WindowsSecurityAgent/README.md

 The agent will be installed as a Windows Service and started automatically.

+**Note:** The installation script also installs an auto-start tray monitor that starts automatically when the service is running.
+This provides a system tray icon for users to monitor the service and request access to blocked resources.

 ### Step 3: Deploy to Multiple Computers

 **Option A: Using Computer Names**